unmais/the_non_bullshit_consensus/README.md

 It's compatible, non-conflicting with almost any reasonable code of conduct imaginable and can be extended in any way you want.

+(WIP - feel free to send me your suggestions)

 ----

  THE NON BULLSHIT TEAM MEMBER CODE OF CONDUCT